aesthytik/redux-thunk-example/README.md

 Also worth noting, Facebook are preparing [React Fiber](https://github.com/acdlite/react-fiber-architecture), a reimplementation of React.
-They state that its goal is to make it more suitable for animations and gestures and that the key new feature will be incremental rendering - >the ability to split rendering work into chunks and spread it out over multiple frames.
+They state that its goal is to make it more suitable for animations and gestures and that the key new feature will be incremental rendering which is:
+> the ability to split rendering work into chunks and spread it out over multiple frames

 Other interesting technologies (which I'm currently looking into) would be [Relay](https://facebook.github.io/relay/) and [GraphQL](http://graphql.org/) and I will probably prepare some blog posts about these in the future.
 Stay tuned :)